justinnoor/pfhowto/README.md

 If TOS is an unfamiliar term, don't dwell on it too much for the moment.
 However, do research it when time permits because its part of the TCP/IP protocol suite.
 Every seasoned administrator will insist that we need to understand these protocols in order to succeed as developers.

-### Prioritizing traffic according to allocated bandwidth
+### Prioritizing traffic according to bandwidth allocatiions

-In the previous section we shaped our traffic according to its protocol with **prio**.
-This approach may not always meet our needs because it strictly reshuffles the order in which packets travel, without considering bandwidth usage.
-Bandwidth is a major concern for administrators for obvious reasons such as cost and network performance.
-[PF](https://man.openbsd.org/pf) provides a queuing mechanism that enables us to allocate bandwidth to specific services by placing their packets in a queue that is sized according to the amount of bandwidth that we specify.
-Queues will organizes our bandwidth usage, and also protects us from rogue applications because packets will be dropped if they overload a queue beyond its capacity.
+For outward traffic, the **prio** option may not always be the best option because it strictly reshuffles the order in which packets are filtered.
+We may want to process outward traffic in relation to the amount of bandwidth that is available on a network interface.
+Bandwidth is a limited resource that has major ramifications for operational costs and network performance.
+There is always the possibility that a rogue service could squander it all away.

-Let's pretend that we want to reserve the majority of our outward bandwidth for web services.
-Digital Ocean droplets provide 1000 GB/month of free outbound bandwidth transfers.
-We will create a queue named **main** that will allocate this amount to our network interface `vtnet0`.
-[PF](https://man.openbsd.org/pf) queues consist of parent-child-hierarchies, and their bandwidth allocations are defined in **K** *kilobits*, **M** *megabits*, or **G** *gigabits*, per second.
-We will use 200 megabits per second on our queue, which equates to roughly 1000 GB/month.
-We allocate 75% of our bandwith to a queue named **web**, and the rest to a queue named **catchall**.
+Let's assume that we want the majority of our outward bandwidth to be reserved for web services.
+Digital Ocean droplets provide 1000 GB/month of free outward data transfers.
+We can create a queue that allocates this amount to our network interface `vtnet0`.
+[PF](https://man.openbsd.org/pf) queues are trees with root-parent-child hierarchies.
+There can be mulitple parents within a root queue, or the root queue itself can be the parent, as with our example.
+Every interface must also have one **default** queue, which will be explained below.
+Bandwidth is specified in kilobits **K**, megabits **M**, or gigabits **G**, *per second*.
+Let's create a root queue named **rootq**, with two child queues named **web** and **catchall**.

 Create the queue:
 ```
-queue main on $ext_if bandwidth 200M
+queue rootq on $ext_if bandwidth 200M
-    queue web parent main bandwidth 150M
+    queue web parent rootq bandwidth 150M
-    queue defq parent main bandwidth 50M default
+    queue catchall parent rootq bandwidth 50M default
 ```

-In reality, our bandwidth activity is not this uniform.
-Traffic spikes are inevitable and will have various affects on our queues.
-For example, a queue will steal from another queue if it has to because queues are greedy.
-This is particularly important for the parent queue because the child queues can .
-[PF](https://man.openbsd.org/pf) has some built-in tools that will help us mitigate these issues.
-We can put a cap on each queue with the **max** keyword, and also allow for traffic spikes with the **burst** keyword on our **web** queue.
-Even though we capped of the queues, they can still steal from eachother, just within a smaller range.
-We can fix that with the **min** keyword, which we will add to our **catchall** queue.
+We've allocated 150M of **rootq**'s bandwidth to its child **web**, and the remainder to its other child **catchall**.
+In reality, bandwidth activity is never as uniform as it appears in our queue allocations.
+Queues will borrow bandwidth from eachother during traffic spikes, which can potentially hinder the availability of a service.
+Thankfully [PF](https://man.openbsd.org/pf) provides us with some options to control this.

-Here's the updated queue:
+Let's revise the queue:
 ```
-queue main on $ext_if bandwidth 200M
+queue rootq on $ext_if bandwidth 200M max 200M
-    queue web parent main bandwidth 150M max 150M burst 200M 100ms
+    queue web parent rootq bandwidth 150M
-    queue catchall parent main bandwidth 50M min 25M max 50M default
+    queue catchall parent rootq bandwidth 50M min 15M max 50M burst 75M for 100ms default
 ```

+We added a **max** keyword to both **rootq** and **catchall** so that they do not exceed their allocations through borrowing.
+We do not add the **max** keyword to the **web** queue because web services are the top priority.
+Since our **web** queue is essentially left unchecked, chances are it will borrow from **catchall**.
+For this reason we used the **min** keyword with **catchall** to ensure that it always has at least 15M of bandwidth available at all times.
+Furthermore, we added the **burst** keyword to **catchall**, which allows it to exceed its 50M allocation temporarily in the event of a traffic spike.
+Finally, we make **catchall** our **default** queue, which directs all packets there by default unless there is a rule that says otherwise.
+Despite the nuances and quirks involved with bandwidth queues, in the end they are a benefit to our networks.

 We can also have subqueues:
 ```
-queue main on $ext_if bandwidth 200M
+queue rootq on $ext_if bandwidth 200M max 200M
-    queue web parent main bandwidth 150M max 150M burst 200M 100ms
+    queue web parent rootq bandwidth 100M
-        queue developers parent web bandwidth 50M
+        queue developers parent web bandwidth 50M max 50M
-    queue catchall parent main bandwidth 50M min 15M max 50M default
+    queue catchall parent rootq bandwidth 50M min 15M max 50M burst 100M for 100ms default
 ```

-Now the queues can be added to any **pass out** rule in our main ruleset:
+Now the queues can be added to their corresponding rules in the main ruleset:
 ```
 pass out proto tcp to port { 80 443 } set queue web set prio (6,7)
 ``

+Notice we coupled the **queue** option with the **prio** option because we can do that!
+This means we will have some pretty darn fast http traffic!

 ## Step 9 - Monitoring and logging

-Our firewall is of little use to us if we can't see what it's doing.
-Since [PF](https://man.openbsd.org/pf) filters packets at the kernel-level, we have a number options.
-Here we will discuss the essentials of monitoring and logging.
+Our firewall is of little use if we cannot see what it's doing.
+All of this is pointless unless we can analyze our network traffic and utilze our findings to make policy decisions.
+Logging with [PF](https://man.openbsd.org/pf) is done on a psuedo-device known as the **pflog** interface, which we enabled in our `rc.conf` file at the beginning of the lesson.
+We generate glogs by running [tcpdump(8)](https://man.openbsd.org/tcpdump.8) against the **pflog** interface.
+There are also some third party options, including graphical ones, which we will discuss below.

 ## Step 10 - Redundancy and load balancing: the hidden gems of PF (optional)